cyberphone/cbor-js-api/README.md

 ### Deterministic Encoding Rules

-This API implements deterministic encoding based on section 4.2 of [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html).
+The JavaScript API implements deterministic encoding based on section 4.2 of [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html).
 For maximum interoperability, the API also depends on Rule&nbsp;2 of section 4.2.2, as well as interpreting Appendix&nbsp;A as
 _bidirectional_.
-For a more thorough description and rationale turn to: https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#deterministic-encoding.
+For a more thorough description and rationale, turn to: https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#deterministic-encoding.

 ### Diagnostic Notation Support